grimme-lab/qc2-teaching/doc/programming.rst

 .. admonition:: Exercise 7

-   1. Check the results by comparing to your previous programs for summing integer.
+   1. Check the results by comparing them to your previous programs for summing integer.
    2. What happens if you provide a negative upper bound?
    3. The lower bound is fixed to one, make it adjustable by user input.
       Compare the results again with your previous programs.